 How to use Cal Mag Plus for coco coir weed grows

-Not using Cal-Mag in coco grows is a risk as you may experience some calcium deficiency symptoms after a few weeks.
+Not using Cal-Mag in coco coir grows is a risk as you may experience some calcium deficiency symptoms after a few weeks.
 These can be quickly corrected – if caught early – by using the max recommended Cal Mag dosage of 5 mL per gallon of water for the next few waterings.
-Use 3 ml per gallon thereafter throughout your grow, ramping up if signs of a deficiency return.
+Use 3-5 ml per gallon thereafter throughout your grow, ramping up if signs of a deficiency return.

 Repeated runs are a helpful way to really get to know how to use Cal-Mag Plus with the marijuana strain you’re growing.
 To prevent the need for emergency correction for a calcium or magnesium deficiency down the line, get in the habit of using a little bit of CalMag throughout the grow.

 Plan to back this off towards the last few weeks of flowering though, because you don’t want to risk having extra nutrients negatively affecting the taste of your weed.
 The last week of flowering always flush for at least seven days with clean pH’d water.
 This water for flushing should contain no Cal-Mag or other nutrients (just Cannaboost or similar flowering enhancers that allows buds to live up to the max potential).

 The best way to resolve Cal Mag deficiency symptoms and other nutrient issues with cannabis is to catch them early.
 This is why observing your plants daily is your greatest tool.
-But it’s even better to prevent likely issues outright, that which is why you should use a light dose of Cal-Mag plus throughout your coco grows.
+But it’s even better to prevent likely calmag deficiency issues outright, which is why you should use a light dose of Cal-Mag plus throughout your coco grows.

-If you’re trying to determine how to use Cal-Mag for weed grown with RO’d water remember that you’ll need more than if you use tap water.
+If you’re trying to determine how to use Cal-Mag for weed grown with RO’d water, remember that you’ll need more than if you use tap water.
 Don’t wait for the Cal Mag deficiency to develop.
 Being proactive during vegetation means you won’t have to try and treat a Cal Mag deficiency during flowering.

 Check for pH issues if you have nutrient deficiencies